 Our 3 years of servicing corporate clients have given us an insight that many big businesses in India still prefer spreadsheets, and are dependent on ad hoc reports over a complete ERP system.
 The first change you should look for in the working of your Finance team is moving to an ERP.
-Once an ERP is in place, it becomes easier to undergo company-level changes like tax rate change or adoption of e-invoice etc.
+Once an ERP is in place, it becomes easier to undergo company-level changes like tax rate change or adoption of e-invoice, etc.

 Those already on ERP should look for cloud-based solutions or cloud based GST software for constant GST updates for the IDT team as it is easier to manage product upgrades as per the change in GST regime over cloud.
 The IT teams must enable the changes that are required in their ERP software on priority to accommodate the GST changes.
 Businesses generally make use of the ERP software to fetch information, get HSN summary, filings and interlink all the departments among other tasks.
 It now needs to be re-aligned and prepare for all the changes done according to the new GST laws.
 The ERP system that businesses use must be equipped for the upcoming changes like e-invoicing and real-time uploading of invoices.

 Security and data privacy has been some of the main concerns which often hold back businesses to adopt cloud-based solutions.
 However with more controls and cloud technology developments, businesses are now migrating towards cloud solutions, for the inherent benefits are available without compromising the security.

 2. Define processes:

 It is important to track all the GST changes and implement them accordingly.
 Once the changes are identified, a dedicated team can implement them effectively.
 A process needs to be set and followed.
 Information needs to travel appropriately from one point to another swiftly.
 Teams can use apps that are freely available or email communication for the same.

 Automate the tasks that are possible to be automated.
 You can use GST Software applications for ease of business.
 Cloud-based GST Compliance and reconciliation software applications can help your team to collaborate on GST Return filing, GST Reconciliation and ITC maximization.